Evening thundershowers over most parts of the island

 Max Min Max Min

-Galle 30 24 90 70 Showers or thundershowers are likely after 2.00p.m, Showers are likely in the morning too
+Galle 30 24 95 80 Showers or thundershowers after 2.00p.m, Light showers may occur in the morning too.